 How To Make Labels With Any Cricut Machine

-Today I’m using a Cricut Maker, Cricut Explore, and Cricut Joy.
-No matter what Cricut you own you can make labels for your home.
-We’re going to make vinyl labels using both chalkboard vinyl and dry-erase vinyl.
-Both of these options are semi-permanent and can be changed up any time you want.
+Today I'm using a Cricut Maker, Cricut Explore, and Cricut Joy.
+No matter what Cricut you own, you can make labels for your home.
+We're going to make vinyl labels using both chalkboard vinyl and dry-erase vinyl.
+Both of these options are semi-permanent and can be changed at any time.

-I’m also going to show you how to use pens in your Cricut on both writable vinyl and writable paper that’s sticky on the back.
-Both of these options are ready to go right after you make them because they’re sticky on the back.
+I'm also going to show you how to use pens in your Cricut on both writable vinyl and sticky-backed writable paper.
+Both of these options are ready to go right after you make them because they're sticky on the back.

 Supplies Needed To Make Labels With Cricut